Rangers back in World Series, 12 years after twice being 1 strike from title

 Get DFW local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC DFW newsletters.

-When Texas hosts the Arizona Diamondbacks for Game 1 of the Fall Classic on Friday night, it will come exactly 12 years to the day after Game 6 at St. Louis in the Rangers' second consecutive World Series with manager Ron Washington.
+When Texas hosts Game 1 of the Fall Classic on Friday night, it will come exactly 12 years to the date after Game 6 at St. Louis in the Rangers' second consecutive World Series with manager Ron Washington.
 They lost in five games to San Francisco in 2010, the first of three titles in a five-season span for that Bochy-managed club.

 And these Rangers won't even be the first team to play in a World Series at Globe Life Field, their retractable-roof stadium that opened in 2020.
-The Los Angeles Dodgers, with Seager as their shortstop, won the neutral-site series there at the end of that season, which was impacted by the COVID-19 pandemic.
+The Los Angeles Dodgers, with Seager as their shortstop, won the neutral-site series there at the end of the season impacted by the COVID-19 pandemic.

 In 2011, St. Louis was down to its final strike in the bottom of the ninth of Game 6 before David Freese lined a 1-2 pitch over right fielder Nelson Cruz for a tying two-run triple, and again in the 10th when Lance Berkman had an RBI single.
 Freese led off the 11th with a game-ending homer, and the Cards won Game 7 the following night.